berenied/dsa210-term-project/README.md

 AI-related search behavior is becoming more visible, especially in advice-seeking and study-support contexts.
 Traditional platforms still exist in the data, but AI-related terms show distinct patterns.

-The strongest evidence comes from Google Trends and hypothesis testing.
+The strongest evidence comes from Google Trends, hypothesis testing, and robustness checks.
+The paired t-tests showed statistically significant differences, and the Wilcoxon signed-rank tests supported these results even when the normality assumption was relaxed.

 Traffic and survey datasets support the broader context.
 Machine learning adds another layer by showing that AI-related and non-AI observations can be distinguished and that search interest can be predicted.

 The project does not prove complete replacement.
 It shows a measurable shift in online attention toward AI-based help-seeking tools.

 ---

 ## Limitations

 This project has some limitations that should be considered when interpreting the results.